optimad/mimmo/INSTALL.md

 The `BUILD_EXAMPLES` can be used to compile examples sources in `mimmo/examples`.
 Note that the tests sources in `mimmo/test`are necessarily compiled and successively available at `mimmo/build/test/` as well as the compiled examples are available at `mimmo/build/examples/`.

-The module variables (available in the advanced mode) can be used to compile each module singularly by setting the related varible `ON/OFF` (MIMMO_MODULE_IOVTK, MIMMO_MODULE_IOCGNS, MIMMO_MODULE_WRAPPERS, MIMMO_MODULE_UTILS...).
+The module variables (available in the advanced mode) can be used to compile each module singularly by setting the related varible `ON/OFF` (MIMMO_MODULE_IOVTK, MIMMO_MODULE_IOCGNS, MIMMO_MODULE_UTILS...).
 Possible dependencies between mimmo modules are automatically resolved.

 Finally, you can choose the installation folder setting the cmake variable `CMAKE_INSTALL_PREFIX`.
 The default installation folder is `/usr/local/`.